Nemus-Project/magpie-matlab/orthotropic/README.md

 $$\int \theta_i u dxdy = w_i(z_i)$$

+These elements change the vibrational modes and the response of the plate to applied dynamic (i.e. time-dependent) loads.

 ## Structure

 All source code is found in the `src/` directory of the repository.
-In `src/` you can find a directory for each supported language as well as a `data/` directory which contains any datasets shared across implementations.

-## MAGPIE function

-The MAGPIE function accepts:

-- plate material properties: density, elasticity (Young's modulus), Poisson ratio
-- plate dimensions (rectangular geometry: edge lengths and thickness)
-- elastic boundary constants (2 per edge

-The user can stipulate an accuracy coefficient and how many modes they wish to calculate.

-The output from `magpie` is:

-- `Q`: A list of eigenvectors, one for each mode.
-This can be used to visualize the mode shape.
-- `Om`: The angular frequency for the corresponding eigenvector.
-- `N`:  Number of grid points in the $x$ and $y$ dimensions for the plate.
-A smaller `h` value will result in a larger number of grid points
-- `biharm`: The biharmonic used for deriving eigenvectors and modal frequencies.
-The biharmonic can also be used for a finite difference difference time domain scheme of the plate.
+### Direct Modelling

+Direct modelling can be run in both the frequency and the time domains.
+For the frequency domain, the simulation parameters are specified in the FreqDomainLauncher.m [a link](https://github.com/user/repo/blob/branch/other_file.md)

 ## References